Enjoy a happy Christmas Melbourne style - you will love it!

 There is music and carols and story telling for the kids.
 The centre is close to shops for you to discover that 'just right' gift for that special person.

 And just when you thought it was time to head on home because you have seen it all.
 There's more!

 The Christmas Melbourne Projection Show is an exciting music and lighting show where images are projected onto some of Melbourne's iconic buildings.
 The show starts late November and goes all the way up to Christmas day.
 The display is timed to start at dusk and finishes around 11:00pm

 The Melbourne Town Hall and Federation Square come to life with colourful animated image projections.
 Watch this video to get a feel for what sort of show you are in for!

-Christmas shopping in the Melbourne CBD is quite an experience.
+Christmas Melbourne shopping in the CBD is quite an experience.
 The larger department stores really put on an amazing Christmas display with decorations, music carols and massive displays throughout their stores.
-Markets provide excellent venues to shop for that special Christmas gift and Melbourne has plenty of them, both in the city CBD and in the outer surburbs.
+Markets provide excellent venues to shop for that special Christmas gift and Melbourne has plenty of them, both in the city CBD and in the outer suburbs.

 Here are a few favourite selections for you to enjoy a wonderful Christmas Shopping Melbourne experience ...

 This has been a tradition now in Melbourne, Australia, for over 78 years.
 A night filled with family entertainment combining traditional Christmas Carols and some of Australia's incredibly good singers, dancers and entertainers.
 Hosted by Vision Australia, this has to be the best way to see herald the arrival of Christmas.